shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

 [Here are instructions for creating an account and generating an App Key.](https://qdex-hnn1dcqna.instant.forestry.io/get-your-api-key)

-### Step 2: Include Skylink SkylinkJS code into your website
+### Step 2: Include SkylinkJS code into your website

 #### Include Video and Audio Elements in HTML file